oxwhirl/pymarl/README.md

 `--config` refers to the config files in `src/config/algs` `--env-config` refers to the config files in `src/config/envs`

-To run stuff using the Docker container:
+To run experiments using the Docker container:
 ```shell
 bash run.sh $GPU python3 src/main.py --config=qmix_smac --env-config=sc2 with env_args.map_name=2s3z
 ```